Skip to contents

 #> (Estimated publication weights omega correspond to one-sided p-values.)

 The printed output consists of two parts.
 The first table called Components summary contains information about the fitted models.
 It tells us that we estimated the ensemble with 18/36 models assuming the presence of an effect, 18/36 models assuming the presence of heterogeneity, and 32/36 models assuming the presence of the publication bias.
-The second column summarizes the prior model probabilities of models assuming either presence of the individual components – here, we see that the presence and absence of the components is balanced a priori.
+The second column summarizes the prior model probabilities of models assuming either presence of the individual components – here, we see that the presence and absence of the components are balanced a priori.
 The third column contains information about the posterior probability of models assuming the presence of the components – we can observe that the posterior model probabilities of models assuming the presence of an effect slightly increased to 0.552.
 The last column contains information about the evidence in favor of the presence of any of those components.
 Evidence for the presence of an effect is undecided; the models assuming the presence of an effect are only 1.232 times more likely given the data than the models assuming the absence of an effect.
-However, we find overwhelming evidence in the favor of heterogeneity, with the models assuming the presence of heterogeneity being 19,168 times more likely given the data than models assuming the absence of heterogeneity, and moderate evidence in favor of publication bias.
+However, we find overwhelming evidence in favor of heterogeneity, with the models assuming the presence of heterogeneity being 19,168 times more likely given the data than models assuming the absence of heterogeneity, and moderate evidence in favor of publication bias.

 As the name indicates, the second table called Model-averaged estimates contains information about the model-averaged estimates.
-The first row labeled mu corresponds to the model-averaged effect size estimate (on Cohen’s d scale) and the second row label tau corresponds to the model-averaged heterogeneity estimates.
+The first row labeled mu corresponds to the model-averaged effect size estimate (on Cohen’s d scale) and the second row labeled tau corresponds to the model-averaged heterogeneity estimates.
 Below are the estimated model-averaged weights for the different p-value intervals and the PET and PEESE regression coefficients.
 We convert the estimates to the correlation coefficients by adding the output_scale = "r" argument to the summary function.

 summary(fit_RoBMA, output_scale = "r")